 - Confirmation of your diagnosis of OA from a doctor.

 - Blood tests confirming inflammation in your body, which may include a positive ANA or a positive rheumatoid factor test.

 - X-rays, MRIs, or other imaging results that may help to confirm your diagnosis of OA.
 If your MRI can demonstrate joint space narrowing or bone fusion, you may have a higher chance of being approved for benefits.

 - Notes from your doctor, physical therapist, or other health care provider that describe your symptoms and illness.

 Building a relationship with your physician is extremely helpful when applying for Social Security benefits.
 The more documentation that you have available to you, the better your odds of receiving SSDI assistance for OA.

-If you have Osteoarthritis and believe that you may qualify for Social Security benefits, you should contact a disability advocate or lawyer in your area.
+If you have Osteoarthritis and believe that you may qualify for Social Security benefits, you should contact a disability lawyer in your area.
 When your health is suffering, it can be difficult to know where to turn or what to do next.
-A qualified attorney can help you navigate the Social Security application process, leaving you time to focus on what’s most important: your health.
+A disability advocate or attorney can help you navigate the Social Security application process, leaving you time to focus on what’s most important: your health.